Loma Verde Novato Neighborhood Guide & Market Insights

 Thinking Loma Verde?
 Let's Talk.

 I'm Kyle Frazier — JD, CRS, CLHMS, Broker Associate at Compass (DRE #01405738), a Pointe Marin resident, and I've listed and sold on Alameda De La Loma myself.
-In a neighborhood where the condition spread runs $200K–$400K on the same street and the quarter's top sale never hit a portal, block-by-block knowledge is the whole game — and my calls come from row-level BAREIS MLS data, not portal estimates.
+In a neighborhood where the condition spread runs $200K–$400K on the same street and top-of-the-range homes have traded off-market, block-by-block knowledge is the whole game — and my calls come from row-level BAREIS MLS data, not portal estimates.

-Buyers: my clients obtain full underwriting approval before writing, so their offers compete like cash in an 18-day market — and my network reaches the off-market layer where this neighborhood's ceiling was just set.
-Sellers: start with a second opinion on your home's value — with the upper band stretching past $1.6M, the difference between what your home was worth last year and what it's worth now is real money.
+Buyers: my clients obtain full underwriting approval before writing, so their offers compete like cash in a market where sellers are holding 98% of ask — and my network reaches the off-market layer where this neighborhood's top tier has traded.
+Sellers: start with a second opinion on your home's value — with the upper band now proven past $1.6M, the difference between what your home was worth last year and what it's worth now is real money.

 Book a call · (415) 350-9440 · [email protected]